ilovemilk/semver-git-plugin/README.md

 ```

 ### Use with a Gradle multi-module project
-For projects which take advantage of Gradle's multi-module projects, it is possible to specify different annotated tags
+For projects which take advantage of Gradle's multi-module projects, it is possible to specify different tags
 for each module.

 The tags for each module must be distinguished with an unambiguous prefix.
 For example, if you have three modules